Heroin is an illegal and highly-addictive drug.

 Getting The Help That’s Needed

-At Futures of Palm Beach, we provide reliable, safe and effective heroin addiction treatment services.
+At Futures, we provide reliable, safe and effective treatment services.
 Our treatment program involves a comprehensive, integrated, multi-disciplinary approach that helps those struggling with heroin addiction uncover and address the underlying issues driving the addiction.
 Co-occurring disorders, such as depression and anxiety, are also treated in conjunction with addiction treatment.
 Call us today for a confidential assessment.